 their own.
 The Chairman is proposing two weeks of marathon negotiating meetings

+to finalize a compromise for consideration by the full Legislature.
 We view the DEP version as still having lots of problems.
 While DEP restores

 the default to Tier 2 high-quality waters and includes a Tier 2.5 list of waters